jciurc/interview-scheduler/README.md

 ## About

-Interview Scheduler is a single page App built in JS that utilizes React and PostgreSQL.
+Interview Scheduler is a single page App built in JS and React.
 It simulates a web portal that allows students to view and book appointments with instructors.
 <sub>disclaimer - this project was built for educational purposes only as part of the curriculum at [Lighthouse Labs](https://github.com/lighthouse-labs) - Web Dev Bootcamp</sub>